 - Gross Margin increases 3 – 5% range

 To say this differently, Gartner found inventory decreased while sales increased at the same time.
 With improved demand forecasting, the companies bought less of the products that were low selling and kept pace with customer demand for what was selling.
 This leads to better GMROI, higher profits, lower inventory.
 Gartner analyst Mike Griswold recently released a paper on the subject: “Research Roundup for Demand-Driven Retailers.”
 From Gartner: “Demand-driven retailers balance operations and innovation excellence, while, at the same time, delivering exceptional and profitable customer experience.
 Use this research to identify the demand-driven retailing strategies and capabilities retailers need to initiate a transformational journey.”

 Dr. John Mentzer

-Dr. John T. Mentzer (bio) is one of the foremost authorities on supply chain management.
-Among his popular writings is a three page abstract titled ‘The Impact of Forecasting on Return on Shareholder’s Value.’
-He opens the article sharing that “high level executives are more concerned with the impact of forecast accuracy on shareholder value than forecast accuracy per se ” Dr. Mentzer also shares that it is not enough to just have forecast accuracy, you must also have the software and processes that use the accurate forecast to achieve bottom line improvement.
+Dr. John T. Mentzer (bio) was one of the foremost authorities on supply chain management.
+Among his popular writings is a three-page abstract titled ‘The Impact of Forecasting on Return on Shareholder’s Value.’
+He opens the article sharing that “high-level executives are more concerned with the impact of forecast accuracy on shareholder value than forecast accuracy per se ” Dr. Mentzer also shares that it is not enough to just have forecast accuracy, you must also have the software and processes that use the accurate forecast to achieve bottom-line improvement.
 It is of interest to note that, while this paper was written several years ago, Dr. Mentzer is lifting up the merits of Demand Driven business models.
-While the technology and software have only improved in the last 5 years to make this priced right for the mid-tier and smaller companies, the concepts have remained the same: accurate demand forecast that are applied to software and business process will improve the business.
+While the technology and software have only improved in the last 5 years to make this priced right for the mid-tier and smaller companies, the concepts have remained the same: accurate demand forecasts that are applied to software and business process will improve the business.

 - Improved Forecast Accuracy will deliver an increased shareholder value of 15% or more